ads-mirrors/nrel-energyplus/doc/readthedocs/sphinx/auxiliary-programs/auxiliary-programs.rst

    EnergyPlus EPW CSV Data Records (spreadsheet view)

-:numref:`media-image016` shows how the data periods header record and the individual data records look when opened in a spread sheet.
+:numref:`fig-energyplus-epw-csv-data-records-spreadsheet` shows how the data periods header record and the individual data records look when opened in a spread sheet.
 Again, the headers are shown in bold.
 Note that there are two header records for the data records - one with short names - one with longer more descriptive names.